reachweb/livewirefilters-docs/usage/livewire-collection-tag.md

 ## Infinite scroll (load more)

-Instead of numbered page links, a paginated collection can pull more entries into the same page — either when the visitor clicks a button, or automatically as they scroll (true infinite scroll).
+Instead of numbered page links, a paginated collection can pull more entries into the same page, either when the visitor clicks a button, or automatically as they scroll (true infinite scroll).

 Enable it with `infinite_scroll="true"`: